Mystist/customPPT/README.md

 `customPPT` can change your static PPT pics into dynamic.

-See it in the demo.
+See it in the demo.(Design by mtime.com)

 Contact me for more information: